top of page

 Diatomaceous Earth Garden Uses

 Gardening is a labor of love, but it often comes with its share of challenges, particularly when it comes to pest control and soil health.
 Diatomaceous earth (DE), sometimes called diatomite, has emerged as a remarkable and eco-friendly solution for various garden-related issues and help with a pesky garden pest.
-Food grade diatomaceous earth (food grade de) is a fine, white powder primarily composed of silicon dioxide, sourced from the microscopic skeletons of diatoms.
+Food grade diatomaceous earth (food grade de) is a fine, white powder primarily composed of silicon dioxide, sourced from the microscopic skeletons of what called diatoms.
 Diatoms are naturally occurring aquatic organisms whose remains accumulated on the ocean floor over millions of years.
 Processed and ground into a fine powder, diatomaceous earth has become a versatile tool for gardening.
 Be sure you are getting food grade diatomaceous earth or an EPA approved diatomaceous earth to kill insects.
 Filter grade diatomaceous earth is toxic, will not kill insects, and is used in pool filters.
 This comprehensive article delves into the diverse applications of diatomaceous earth in gardening, explaining its many uses, how it works, and why it's becoming a popular choice for both seasoned gardeners and newcomers.
 Below, you will notice the table of contents to get to the section you want to get while browsing for information.

 Soil Amendment